 Note: Larger versions of all the images provided on this page are available by clicking the images.
-The interactive AGI Viewer files of these scenes are also provided to give you a far better sense of the overall environment by allowing you to zoom in and out and move around the Earth while watching all the satellites moving in their orbits.
+The interactive STK Viewer files of these scenes are also provided to give you a far better sense of the overall environment by allowing you to zoom in and out and move around the Earth while watching all the satellites moving in their orbits.

 Note: STK Viewer is a free product which allows anyone with a Windows computer to view an STK (System Tool Kit) scenario.
 With it, you can animate a scenario forward or backward, pause the animation, and zoom or pan the view for a more complete understanding of the event.
 Just like with Adobe Acrobat, where the authoring software requires a license but the Adobe Reader is free, STK can produce STK Viewer files—also known as VDFs—which can then be viewed by anyone with the STK Viewer software.
 You can find the free STK Viewer 9 on CelesTrak here.